copernicus-mogley/zkav.club/recording-station/README.md

 3. **Approve:** Guests review and approve recording.

-4. **Publish:** Edited piece goes live on Zk Av Club and/or co-creator channels.

-5. **Archive:** Source masters are then uploaded to Internet Archive under CC BY-SA with full metadata and credit.
+4. **Archive:** Source masters are then uploaded to Internet Archive under CC BY-SA with full metadata and credit.

 ## Get involved